MateuszStefek/kotlin-antipatterns/index.md

 You want to filter out the pairs with nulls, in such a way that the resulting expression is of type `List<Pair<String, Int>>`.

-This is a common problem, because such lists of pairs are often an argument of `mapOf()`.
+This is a common problem, because such lists of pairs are often passed as arguments of `mapOf()`.
-A typical solution on [Stackoverflow](https://stackoverflow.com/a/49347526/4076606) suggests doing this:
+A typical solution on [Stackoverflow](https://stackoverflow.com/a/49347526/4076606) suggests this:

 ```
 val map = listOf(Pair("a", 1), Pair("b", null), Pair("c", 3), Pair("d", null))